hashkat/hashkat/docs/tutorial01.md

 In the real world, a social network is a set of connections made by agents acting voluntarily, for recreational purposes.
 Unlike, for example, a network set up to connect government offices, or all outlets of General Motors (tm), which can be considered top-down designed networks, (also with proprietary content), social networks are created bottom up, by agents who are NOT obligated to participate or produce signals.
 Social networks are fluid and unique to the agent.

 Within the social network, connected agents receive signals (content) from each other, either in one direction only (Twitter) or bidirectionally (Facebook).
-For purposes of these tutorials, language appropriate to Twitter will be used.
+For purpose of these tutorials, language appropriate to Twitter will be used.

-The goal of **#k@** is to simulate the growth of social networks and how signals propagate through them.
+The goal of **#k@** is to simulate the growth of social networks and track how signals propagate through the network.

 #### What is **#k@**?